 Dr. Eduardo M. Ochoa

-Eduardo M. Ochoa began his appointment as interim president of California State University, Monterey Bay in July 2012.
+Eduardo M. Ochoa began his appointment as president of California State University, Monterey Bay in July 2012.
 Ochoa returned to the CSU after serving in the Obama Administration since 2010 as the U.S. assistant secretary for postsecondary education—the secretary of education's chief advisor on higher education issues.
 Prior to that role, Ochoa served for seven years as the provost and vice president for academic affairs at Sonoma State University.

 Ochoa taught at Fresno State as well as at California State University, Los Angeles, where he was a full professor and chair of the economics and statistics department.
 He also led the university's Bureau of Business and Economic Research, and served as acting dean of its School of Business and Economics.
 In 1997, Ochoa was hired as the dean of Cal Poly Pomona's College of Business Administration, where he served for six years.

 A native of Buenos Aires, Ochoa attended bilingual schools in the Argentinian capital until his sophomore year in high school before immigrating with his family to Portland, Oregon.
 Ochoa earned his bachelor's degree in physics from Reed College, a master's degree in nuclear science and engineering from Columbia University, and a Ph.D. in economics from the New School for Social Research.